marcpaq/b1fipl/README.md

 Have you implemented a programming language in a single file?
 Let me know with a pull request.

-Or branch your own b1fipl.
+Or fork your own b1fipl.
 If you do, please give me credit.

 ## Image credit